sushantsharma08/HOME_AUTOMATION/README.md

-# Auto-Home
+# Home_Automation
 A project for home automation.
+This is the dummy project of the original, some code changes have been made for the purpose of data security.
+Developers tryping to copy this project just have to make minor changes to adjust this to there own requirements.

 ## Description
 welcome to this project where I have combined the <b> Electronics </b> of a house with my <b>Computer Science </b> knowledge to automate it. <br/>